About

 Trust structures get tested in court by beneficiaries, family members, and anyone who wants to challenge them.
 If your attorney has never seen one of these structures fail under that kind of scrutiny, they don't fully understand what they're building.

-✓ I served as a panel bankruptcy trustee for the District of Colorado and administered over 1,000 cases.
-I was the person on the creditor's side, finding assets and dismantling structures.
-That experience is the foundation of everything I build now.
+✓ Mark served as a panel bankruptcy trustee for the District of Colorado and administered over 1,000 cases.
+He was the person on the creditor's side, finding assets and dismantling structures.
+That experience is the foundation of everything the firm builds now.

 Genuine Tax Expertise